Chirag-Nayak/go-basics/decimal-demo/README.md

 # Read Me
 Demo application to show decimal usage in Go.
+The application demostrates mainly below functions.
+* Basic decimal operations using shopspring's decimal package
+* Basic CRUD operations using PostgresSQL DB for decimal type

 ## Prerequisite for the developlent
 * Development envorinment